 CEEF is a not-for-profit organization which administers Teacher/Educator Exchanges at a minimum fee to Exchange Participants, and at NO COST to School Boards/Districts.

-Administration Fees for applications submitted after January 31, 2018 will increase to:
+Administration Fees for applications submitted after January 31, 2018 are:

 1. $400.00 CDN + HST = $452 non-refundable Application Fee.